Lymah123/100-days-of-code/daily-journal.md

 Day 87: 19/02/25

 No significant progress today, as I got stuck on debugging for seven hours plus, going from one troubleshooting issue to another.

+Day 88: 20/02/25

+I was able to fixed part of the issues.
+I will continue to figure out other issues.